Virus could cost taxpayers $1 billion

 Friday’s deal is separate from other hospital funding agreements, with hospitals to account separately for costs associated with coronavirus cases.

-NSW Health says the student is the son of a Ryde Hospital healthcare worker who was a contact of a 53-year-old male doctor who has coronavirus.

-However, the student’s parent isn’t ill, so authorities are unsure how he contracted the disease.
+Of the 58 cases nationwide, 22 have been cleared, but the rate is rapidly climbing, with NSW doubling its figures in a week to 28.

-Talks on epidemic planning are being held on Friday for the aged care sector, and Queensland was pressing on with what it called “war gaming”, where they look at a range of scenarios to decide the threshold for drastic measures like the closure of schools.
+Talks on epidemic planning were held on Friday for the aged care sector, and Queensland was pressing on with what it called “war gaming”, where they look at a range of scenarios to decide the threshold for drastic measures like the closure of schools.

 Meanwhile, four more Australians have been caught up in yet another cruise ship emergency, this time off the coast of California.